top of page

 CONSERVATION

-Seven species of marine turtles are generally recognized worldwide, and six of these species are found in and around the Caribbean: the Leatherback, Green (pictured in the background), Loggerhead, Kemp’s ridley, Olive ridley and Hawksbill.
-Unfortunately, all sea turtles are considered Endangered or Critically Endangered by the World Conservation Union (IUCN), except for the Olive ridley, which is listed as Vulnerable.
+Seven species of marine turtles are generally recognized worldwide, and six of these species are found in and around the Caribbean: the leatherback, green (pictured in the background), loggerhead, Kemp’s ridley, Olive ridley and hawksbill.
+Unfortunately, all sea turtles are considered Endangered or Critically Endangered by the International Union for the Conservation of Nature (IUCN), except for the Olive ridley, which is listed as Vulnerable.
 Hawksbills are currently listed as Critically Endangered, the most imperiled designation, meaning that global populations are believed to have declined by at least 80% in the last three generations.
 Due to multiple threats, the huge flotillas of sea turtles that, according to European explorers, once traversed the Caribbean waters centuries ago, are no more.

 Historically, hawksbills have been harvested for their beautiful and highly valued carapace (shell).
 The "tortoiseshell" used for jewelry and trinkets is not tortoise-derived at all.
 Rather, it comes from hawksbills.
 International trade in tortoiseshell is now banned and many governments have passed legislation against its sale, as hawksbills are protected under Appendix 1 of